Make feeling the Spine Easier to Learn

-The spine is a difficult body element to learn to feel and control but we can work towards feeling the spine by first learning to feel and control the ribs relative to the pelvis and the head relative to the ribcage.
+The spine is a difficult body element to learn to feel and control but you can work towards feeling the spine by first learning to feel and control the ribs relative to the pelvis and the head relative to the ribcage.

-We can then use this as a general action within any yoga pose.
+You can then use this as a general action within any yoga pose.

 The sacrum can be moved relative to the hip bones creating movements called nutation (nodding forwards) and counter-nutation (nodding backwards).